MicaelTargino/C/README.md

 # The goal
-  The goal of this repo is to store my data structures and algorithms practice while studying the C language, and document my progress
+  This repo was created to store my studies and practices while studying the fundamental of the C language, documenting my progress into leaning the syntax and the memory management.

+  As I continue to deepen my knowledge in the field of computer science, I'm exploring more advanced topics such as data structures and algorithms.
+Documentation of these advanced topics will be maintained in a separate repository to keep the studies organized and focused.

+  - **Data Structures and Algorithms (leetcode)**: For detailed studies on data structures and algorithms, please visit [this repo](https://github.com/MicaelTargino/leetcode)

 ## Milestones
 - ✅ fixed array